-together with the critical response branch $r\left(a\right)=a\,r_{c}+O\left(a^{2}\right)$, where $r_{c}$ is the critical order-parameter direction.
+together with the critical response branch $r\left(a\right)=a\,r_{c}+O\left(a^{2}\right)$, where $r_{c}$ is the critical order parameter direction.
 The coefficient $\Lambda_{3}$ admits the explicit formula derived in Appendix \ref{Appendix-D}.
 This reduction does not change the model.
-It only separates the critical collective coordinate from the stable modes that are determined by it near onset.
+It only separates the critical collective coordinate from the stable modes that are determined by it near threshold.